Going Native: Production

 According to the DVD commentary, the idea of Butters needing to go back to his homeland is based on the Star Trek episode "Amok Time", as well as the "going native" format films, the most recent being Avatar.
 Hawaii was chosen as the setting as Parker lives there for parts of the year.
-A big issue while writing the episode was to avoid focusing on the "native Hawaiians" owning timeshares, since that was a major plot device in the sixth season episode Asspen.
+A big issue while writing the episode was to avoid focusing on the "native Hawaiians" owning timeshares, since that was a major plot device in the sixth season episode "Asspen".

 Reception

 Marcus Gilmer of The A.V.
 Club gave the episode a "B−", writing that the episode "gets too far away from the characters at its center."
-Max Nicholson of IGN gave the episode a 6.3 and faulting it for solely relied on one in-joke, the "Native Hawaiians", though noting that the episode "had its moments, but ultimately didn't deliver the impact that was needed.."
+Max Nicholson of IGN gave the episode a 6.3, faulting it for relying solely on one recurring joke, the "Native Hawaiians", opining that it was not broad enough for mass appeal.
+Nicholson noted that the episode "had its moments, but ultimately didn't deliver the impact that was needed.."

 Michael Keany, writing for Honolulu magazine described the episode as "a surprisingly nuanced satire" of life on the islands and the attitudes of new and part-time residents, pointing out that "everyone who's ever lived here for any length of time could recognize the arrogance, the cultural co-opting, the easy entitlement."